aquarion-ai/aquarion-libtts/README.md

 ### About Aquarion AI

-The goal of this project is to create an LLM-based voice chat bot / assistant, but to built it in such a way that is can be scaled down to a single desktop app, all the way up to a distributed multi-server, horizontally scalable system.
+The overall goal of the Aquarion AI project is to create an LLM-based voice chat bot / assistant, but to build it in such a way that is can be scaled down to a single desktop app, and all the way up to a distributed multi-server, horizontally scalable system.
 Also, desired is a taking head / avatar who's mouth moves with the speech.
 Lastly, it should all run locally / offline, even in an air gapped environment.
 Oh, and it should be modular enough to support multiple alternate STT, LLM and TTS models/engines/options.

 ### About aquarion-libtts

-The project contains the library of Text To Speech (TTS) backend components for Aquarion AI.
+This project contains the library of Text To Speech (TTS) backend components for Aquarion AI.

 ## Documentation